ecorey/Solidity-Course-Expert/README.md

-Exercises and Homework for the Oct. - Nov.
-2023 Encode.Club Solidity Expert Bootcamp organized in folders according to the week number.
+# Course Work and Material for the Solidity Expert Bootcamp Oct.23 - Nov.
+23 by Encode.Club and Extropy.io